kushalkolar/MESmerize/source/citation_guide.rst

 Citation guide
 **************

 Mesmerize provides interfaces to many great tools that were created by other developers.
-Please cite the tools that you use in addition to citing Mesmerize.
+I encourage citing the tools that you use in addition to citing Mesmerize.

 Mesmerize relies heavily on `pyqtgraph widgets <pyqtgraph.org>`_. `Citing pyqtgraph. <https://groups.google.com/forum/#!msg/pyqtgraph/fnNGN6j132E/WPr89jpSb_QJ>`_